ordinals/ord/docs/src/runes/specification.md

 until the one-character rune names are unlocked between block 1,032,500 and block 1,050,000.
 See the `ord` codebase for the precise unlocking schedule.

-If a non-reserved rune name is being etched, the etching transaction must contain a valid commitment to the name being etched.
+To prevent front running an etching that has been broadcast but not mined, if a non-reserved rune name is being etched, the etching transaction must contain a valid commitment to the name being etched.

 A commitment consists of a data push of the rune name, encoded as a little-endian integer with trailing zero bytes elided, present in an input